sabarikennady/GlassMorphism/README.md

 - **Mobile Responsiveness**: Fully optimized for both Android and iOS devices with support for different screen sizes and orientations.
 - **Dynamic Functionality**: Features like the random voucher percentage and changing icon colors add interactive and engaging elements to the app.

+## Acknowledgments

+- The basic inspiration for the modal animations and the glassmorphism effect in this project was drawn from the [GlassMorphismApp](https://github.com/ainalem/GlassMorphismApp) repository.
+Thanks to the original author for the innovative ideas and approach.

 ## Getting Started

 ### Prerequisites